 Welcome to Breaducation

 It wouldn’t be a proper 101-level overview if we didn’t cover the absolute basics, so let’s break it down: bread is a mixture of flour, water, and a leavening agent (often yeast, but not always) that’s been cooked (often baked, but again, not always).
 There’s a huge range of flexibility and creativity within these parameters, like baking methods, types of grains used, and the use of other ingredients or fats—there’s really no limit.
-Wheat and rye are packed with gluten, and therefor make the best raised breads, while grains like millet, barley, and corn (maize) are more popular for flatter breads.
+Wheat and rye are packed with gluten, and therefore make the best raised breads.
+Grains like millet, barley, and corn (maize) are more popular for flatter breads.

-In risen breads, the dough is kneaded, a process that kick starts the gluten and helps develop it, before it is left to rise.
-Trading our apron for a lab coat for a minute: When water hits flour, it starts breaking down the flour’s starch into sugars, which yeast cells love to eat up.
-This releases carbon dioxide ie. all those happy little bubbles and air pockets.
+In risen breads, the dough is kneaded, a process that kick-starts the gluten and helps develop it before it's left to rise.
+Trading our apron for a lab coat for a minute—when water hits flour, it starts breaking down the flour’s starch into sugars that yeast cells love to eat up.
+This releases carbon dioxide (ie. all those happy little bubbles and air pockets).
 At the same time the dough is rising it is also fermenting, which refers to the release of the tiniest amounts of ethanol, something that contributes to the overall flavor of the bread.
-The exact ratio of bread to water to yeast, as well as kneading method and rising/fermentation time are a few things that set master bakers apart.
+The exact ratio of flour to water to yeast, as well as kneading method and rising/fermentation time, are a few things that set master bakers apart.

 How to choose your bread

 What is a good bread, really?
-The answer is full of nuance; each bread type has its own set of characteristics and the markers of quality vary from type to type, but there are some indicators that repeat themselves.
+The answer is full of nuance.
+Each bread type has its own set of characteristics and the markers of quality vary from type to type.
+However, there are some indicators that repeat themselves.

 A dark crust: Read ‘dark’ and not ‘burnt.’
-A good caramel color on the crust helps ensure that it’s baked long enough, and a longer bake time can add to the flavor.
+A good caramel color on the crust helps ensure that the bread has baked long enough, and a longer bake time can add to the flavor.

 Good flavor: This is an obvious one, but it’s still important and warrants a spot on the list.
 You don’t want a bread that tastes like nothing.
 The type of the grain, how it was milled, and the leavening process all translate to the flavor of the finished product.
 Start taking note of the types of wheat used in your favorites; is it made with spelt, red wheat, white wheat?